Introduction

 SSLCertificateKeyFile "full-absolute-path-to-Certbot/live/privkey.pem"

-Then comment out or delete the other directives in the section and save the file
+Then I commented out or deleted the other directives in that section and saved the file

-Open httpd-vhosts.conf for editing and in every virtual host entry, including the default, change the listening port to 443, the default port for HTTPS transfers,
+I opened Apache's httpd-vhosts.conf for editing and in every virtual host entry, including the default, change the listening port to 443, the default port for HTTPS transfers, then added the lines:

 SSLEngine on